 Timing and Temperature Secrets

 The secret to air fryer toast is in the cooking method.
 Most breads cook in 4-5 minutes.
-Pro tip: Flip your bread halfway for that golden-brown look.

 Remember, different breads might need slight cooking time adjustments.
 Watch your toast closely in the first few tries to get it just right.